2012-Youth-Camp

 Food

-Each meal is served as an All-you-can-eat Buffet in an air-conditioned dinning hall.
+Each meal is served as an All-you-can-eat Buffet in an air-conditioned dining hall.
 The Ranch takes pride in the quality of food served; it’s guaranteed to be the best camp food you have ever had.

 Cabins